How To Use the MLB Tool Suite: A Complete Guide

 Game Card Headers

-Each game card shows: team logos, matchup (e.g., "SF @ CIN"), venue, game time, park factor label ("Park Today: Great for Runs"), weather conditions (temperature, wind speed, or dome indicator), and O/U + model total.
+Each game card shows: team logos, matchup (e.g., "SF @ CIN"), venue, game time, park factor badges (separate color-coded badges for Runs, HR, and XBH showing the % deviation), weather conditions (temperature, wind speed, or dome indicator), and O/U + model total.

 Filters (Sticky Header)